 Owl Cake Will Make You Hoot With Delight

-What do pugs, flamingoes and owls have in common?
-The answer is not the punchline of a terrible joke, it's that they're all bang on trend, whether it's on clothes, postcards, cups or little figures.
-These animals are everywhere, even in the kitchen, as our amazing Owl Cake proves!
+What do pugs, flamingoes, and owls have in common?
+The answer is not the punchline of a terrible joke, it's that they're all so in style right now, whether it's on clothes, postcards, cups, or little figures.
+These animals are everywhere, even in the kitchen, as our amazing cake proves!

 For the batter:

 - 17 fl oz buttermilk

 - 3 tsp baking powder

 For the buttercream:

 - 12 oz soft butter